 Larger employers will often provide employees with a range of “voluntary benefits” that can be provided at discounted prices through the employer.
 There is an emerging trend for employers to offer innovative voluntary programs, such as virtual wellness and pet insurance.

-Flexible benefit plans are common in Canada and highly desired for their flexibility, ability to address generational differences in the workforce, and due to their attractiveness to employees.
+Flexible benefit plans are common in Canada and highly desired for their flexibility, ability to address generational differences in the workforce, and attractiveness to employees.
 However, flexible benefit plans are commonly only offered by larger employers.
-A few carriers have come to market recently with small to mid-size off-the-shelf flexible benefit plans that are getting traction in the market place.
+A few carriers have come to market recently with small to mid-size off-the-shelf flexible benefit plans that are getting traction in the marketplace.
+Smaller companies can accommodate flexibility by incorporating voluntary benefit offerings, employer-funded spending accounts, and wellness platforms.

-Many employers address employees’ desire for flexibility and their changing needs with health care spending accounts (100% employer-funded).
+Many employers address employees’ desire for flexibility and their changing needs with healthcare spending accounts (100% employer-funded).
 These accounts enable employees to use available funds within the parameters of eligible expenses dictated by the Canada Revenue Agency (CRA) to meet their individual/family needs.
 Wellness accounts are administered differently and have a broader scope of eligible expenses.
-They are taxable for the employee and, therefore, not as commonly implemented.
+They are taxable for the employee however have been gaining traction in the marketplace as a means for flexibility and to meet the needs of a more diverse demographic in the workplace.

 Very large employers can provide ‘gyms onsite’ facilities, whereas smaller employers may offer gym subsidies or access to a gym with lower corporate rates.
 Many employers choose to subsidize this benefit through wellness accounts that provide more flexibility for employees with wellness needs outside of the standard gym membership options.

-This benefit is not common in Canada; however, in highly competitive industries, such as the technology industry, we are seeing an increase in catered lunches for employees.
+This benefit is not common in Canada; however, in highly competitive industries, such as the technology industry, we see an increase in catered lunches for employees.
 Large employers often have an onsite cafeteria with discounted food prices.

 Employee Perks in Canada